Adesh827/char-bots/README.md

 # char-bots
-This is for create chat bot
+This is for create chat bot.